Community Rail Lancashire (CRL) has a team who specialise in working with young people especially schools and colleges.

 The team is supported by:

-Marjorie Birch a volunteer and Vice Chair of the joint Clitheroe Line and East Lancashire Community Rail Partnerships; and
+Marjorie Birch a volunteer and Chair of the joint Clitheroe Line and East Lancashire Community Rail Partnerships; and

 Dax Byrne-Turner a PCSO from the British Transport Police.